 #1 – Using the wrong tag or improperly filling out a tag

-Conservation officers often see the wrong kill tag on game – such as fish or turkey licenses on a deer.
+Conservation officers often see the wrong kill tag on the game – such as fish or turkey licenses on a deer.
 Often, this is a simple mistake made in the dark and can easily be corrected by re-tagging the deer as soon as you notice the error.

-Solution: Before field-dressing or moving the deer, kill tags should be filled out (including the month and date the deer was taken and the deer’s gender and number of antler points) and properly placed on the deer.
+Solution: Before field-dressing or moving the deer, kill tags should be filled out (including the month and date the deer was taken and the deer’s gender and a number of antler points) and properly placed on the deer.